connectrpc/connect-es/packages/example/README.md

 # Code example

-This directly contains a simple, framework-independent example for Connect-Web.
+This directory contains a simple example for running a Connect-Web client with a Connect-Node server using [Express](https://expressjs.com/).

-It is a web interface for [ELIZA](https://en.wikipedia.org/wiki/ELIZA), a very simple natural language processor built in the 1960s to represent a psychotherapist.
-The ELIZA service is provided by us at [demo.connect.build](https://demo.connect.build).
+The application is a web interface for a stripped-down version of [ELIZA](https://en.wikipedia.org/wiki/ELIZA), a very simple natural language processor built in the 1960s to represent a psychotherapist.

 You can find the protocol buffer schema [on the BSR](https://buf.build/bufbuild/eliza/tree/main:buf/connect/demo/eliza/v1/eliza.proto).

 ## Run the example

-To run this example in your browser, simply run the following commands:
+You will need [Node 18](https://nodejs.org/en/download/) installed.
+Download the example project and install its dependencies:

 ```shell
 curl -L https://github.com/bufbuild/connect-web/archive/refs/heads/main.zip > connect-web-main.zip